 "The thing that Will and I are learning to do is be friends," she said.
 "Because you get into all of these ideas about what intimate relationships are supposed to look like, what marriages are supposed to be.
 So Will and I are in the process of him taking the time to learn to love himself, me taking the time to learn to love myself, right?
 And us building a friendship along the way."

-The nature of Jada and Will's relationship made headlines yet again when singer August Alsina -- who has previously appeared on Red Table Talk as a close friend of Jada's -- recently claimed he was romantically linked to her, and that Will gave him his blessing.
+But talk about the nature of Jada and Will's relationship hit a fever pitch when singer August Alsina -- who has previously appeared on Red Table Talk as a close friend of Jada's -- claimed he was romantically linked to her, and that Will gave him his blessing.

 "People don't necessarily know the truth, but I never have done anything wrong," he said.
 "I actually sat down with Will and had a conversation.
 Due to the transformation from their marriage to [a] life partnership that they spoken on several times, and not involving romanticism, he gave me his blessing."